MichaIng/DietPi-Docs/docs/install.md

 ## 4. First logon on DietPi

-The hostname of the system will be: **dietpi**.
+The hostname of the system will be: **DietPi**.
 You might change the name before the first boot within the configuration file `dietpi.txt`.

 After the system has booted up, you can continue following the instructions on the screen, or connect via network:

 - If you have a keyboard and a monitor connected to your system you login via this console.
-- If you have a headless system (e.g. an SBC without keyboard resp. monitor) you have to use a terminal program (e.g. `PuTTY`) to connect to the system via an ssh connection.
+- If you have a headless system (e.g. an SBC without keyboard resp. monitor) you have to use an SSH client (e.g. `PuTTY`) to connect to the system via an ssh connection.

 A login prompt will appear.
 Use the initial credentials: